Kaltsoon/data-management-and-databases/slidev/11-physical-database-design.md

 ## Database integrity

-- When we create a table with the `CREATE TABLE` stamement, we can define different **constraints** for the table
+- When we create a table with the `CREATE TABLE` statement, we can define different **constraints** for the table
 - Constraints enforce the database integrity in different ways:
   - The `PRIMARY KEY` constraint enforces uniqueness of values of a primary key
   - The `UNIQUE` constraint enforces uniqueness of values of an alternate key